MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 ### Explicit anchor links

-Adding explicit anchor links using the `<a>` HTML tag aren't required or recommended, except in hub and landing pages.
+Adding explicit anchor links using the `<a>` HTML tag isn't required or recommended, except in hub and landing pages.
 Instead, use the auto-generated bookmarks as described in [bookmark links](#bookmark-links).
 For hub and landing pages, declare anchors as follows: